Filomeno Codiñera: Honors

 During the opening rites of the Canlubang Little League on November 5, 2016, the tournament gave their posthumous recognition to Codiñera, few days after his death.

 Later life and death

 Codiñera spent some time as a police officer, which was his profession.

 Codiñera had two bouts of stroke which caused him to be reliant on a wheelchair.
 One of his multiple bouts strokes happened in 2004 but he recovered from it.
 He frequented the area around Rizal Memorial Stadium and reportedly raised his own funds to accompany the national baseball teams in international tournaments.
 A few years later, he died late evening on October 25, 2016, due to stroke.
 His remains lay in state at the Holy Trinity Memorial in Parañaque.

 Personal life

 Codiñera was married to Beatriz Guzman who was his classmate at the University of Santo Tomas.
 Guzman was a former collegiate volleyball player for UST.
-They had a daughter named Pamela and three sonsJerry, Harmon and Pat, all three became basketball players at the Philippine Basketball Association.
+They had a daughter named Pamela and three sons Jerry, who became a star in the Philippine Basketball Association (PBA) that succeeded MICAA, Harmon, and Pat.
+All three became PBA basketball players.